Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 When handling the OCI `create` command, `cc-runtime` goes through the following steps:

-1. Create the container namespaces according to the container OCI configuration file (only the networking namespace is currently supported).
+1. Create the networking container namespace on the host, according to the container OCI configuration file.
+We only support networking namespaces for now, but will support more of them later.
+2. Run all the [prestart OCI hooks](https://github.com/opencontainers/runtime-spec/blob/master/config.md#hooks) in the host namespaces created in step 1, as described by the OCI container configuration file.
-2. Create the virtual machine running the container process.
-The VM `systemd` instance will spawn the `agent` daemon.
+3. Create and start the virtual machine running the container process.
+The VM will run inside the host namespaces created during step 1, and its `systemd` instance will spawn the `agent` daemon.
-3. Register the virtual machine with `cc-proxy`.
+4. Register the virtual machine with `cc-proxy`.
-4. The `cc-proxy` waits for the agent to signal that it is ready and then returns a token.
+5. The `cc-proxy` waits for the agent to signal that it is ready and then returns a token.
 This token uniquely identifies a process within a container inside the virtual machine.
-5. Spawn the `cc-shim` process providing two arguments:
+6. Spawn the `cc-shim` process providing two arguments:
   `cc-shim --token $(token) --uri $(uri)`
    * The proxy URL, which can be either a UNIX or a TCP socket.
    * The token for the container process it needs to monitor.
-6. The `cc-shim` connects to the proxy and signals which container process it is going to monitor by passing its token through the `cc-proxy` connection command.
+7. The `cc-shim` connects to the proxy and signals which container process it is going to monitor by passing its token through the `cc-proxy` connection command.

 --- WIP:
-x.
-Run all the [OCI hooks](https://github.com/opencontainers/runtime-spec/blob/master/config.md#hooks) in the container namespaces, as described by the OCI container configuration file.

 x.
 [Set up the container networking](#networking)
 This must happen after all hooks are done as one of them is potentially setting the container networking namespace up.